deannakylee/pmp-prep/README.md

 - Improve my ability to manage risk, lead teams, and optimize outcomes
 - Demonstrate commitment to professional excellence

-I’m excited to apply what I’ve learned in my next role and continue growing as a project leader.
+I'm excited to apply what I've learned in my next role and continue growing as a project leader.

 ## Contact
 If you have any questions or feedback, please reach out to me via LinkedIn https://www.linkedin.com/in/deannakylee/